 Training providers’ decisions

-- 40 working days excludes weekends and holidays.
+- This period of time excludes weekends and holidays.
 UCAS is closed between 24 December and 1 January (inclusive).
 These dates do not count as working days.

 - If you’ve made a change to the provider(s) you are applying to within the seven days allowed, your 40 working days will start from when you made the change.